ayoub-ben-99/simple-control-panel/README.md

-# Simple Dashboard Project
+# simple-control-panel Project

 ## Overview

-This is a simple dashboard project built using **Node.js, Express.js, React, and MongoDB (Mongoose)**.
+This is a simple-control-panel project built using **Node.js, Express.js, React, and MongoDB (Mongoose)**.
 It provides a backend interface for handling data and a frontend interface for efficient content management.

 ## Features